debojjalb/debojjalb.github.io/content/_index.md

       text: |
         [**For more details and pictures, see my travel page →**](https://debojjalb.github.io/travel/)

+        **Dec 2025**: I received the CUTC Milton Pikarsky Memorial Award for my master’s thesis on error bounds for stochastic user equilibrium traffic assignment.
+The award recognizes the best master’s thesis in science and technology in transportation studies across the U.S.

+        **Nov 2025:** Our manuscript on bi-criterion Steiner TSP for last-mile electric vehicle logistics is accepted Computers & Operations Research.
+[Here's a link to the paper.](https://doi.org/10.1016/j.cor.2025.107286)

-        **Sep, 2025:** I will presenting our work on "A framework for measuring maritime port system capacities with limited input data" at INFORMS Annual Meeting 2025 in Atlanta (2:45-4:00 PM, TSL invited session on Network Design).
+        **Sep 2025:** I will presenting our work on "A framework for measuring maritime port system capacities with limited input data" at INFORMS Annual Meeting 2025 in Atlanta (2:45-4:00 PM, TSL invited session on Network Design).

         **Sep 2025:** I have been appointed as Member of the TRB Standing Committee on Intermodal Freight and Truck Transportation for the 2025–2028 term.
 I aim to contrinute to the committee on multimodal port operations, capacity, and resilience.
 [More details here.](https://www.linkedin.com/posts/debojjal-bagchi_excited-to-share-that-following-the-recent-activity-7365922069374537730-Qcfo?utm_source=share&utm_medium=member_desktop&rcm=ACoAAB-24_ABlBO97b8VIUpjxdDlIw_oB4ljeX8)

         **July 2025:** I presented master's thesis on Error Bounds for Stochastic User Equilibrium Traffic Assignment at TRISTAN XII in Okinawa, Japan, focusing on early termination criteria for stochastic traffic assignment problems.
 [More details here.](https://www.linkedin.com/posts/debojjal-bagchi_presented-my-masters-thesis-link-in-comments-activity-7351498036625219584-FcWJ?utm_source=share&utm_medium=member_desktop&rcm=ACoAAB-24_ABlBO97b8VIUpjxdDlIw_oB4ljeX8)

         **Apr 2025:** Our paper on localised queue spillback was accepted at [DTA 2025](https://www.motusanimi.it/dta-abstracts/) in Salerno, Italy on localized queue spillback with uncertain demand.

-        **Apr 2025:** Our manuscript on bi-criterion Steiner TSP for last-mile electric vehicle logistics is under review in Computers & Operations Research.
-[A preprint is available here.](https://arxiv.org/abs/2409.14848)
 ---